atomisthq/docs/docs/developer/index.md

 In addition, there are extension packs that build on the abstractions in the SDM.
 There is a pack for [build](../pack/build.md) functionality.
 There are packs to help with languages like [Java](../pack/spring.md) or [Node](../pack/node.md).
 There are packs specific to deployment targets like [Kubernetes](../pack/kubernetes/index.md) or [Cloud Foundry](../pack/pcf.md).
 You can create packs and share them with the community.

-One interesting pack is the [Analysis pack](../pack/analysis.md).
-This one is used by the [Uhura SDM](https://github.com/atomist/uhura).
-It separates understanding a project's language and technologies from choosing what to do about it.
+One interesting pack is the [apsect pack](../pack/aspect.md).
+This one is used by [org-visualizer](https://github.com/atomist/org-visualizer).
+With this, your SDM can run analysis over repositories and product data for a [drift report](../user/drift-report.md).
-This lets you create analyzers that identify technologies like Node or Spring, and also supply goals or autofixes or other functionality that gets applied dynamically and universally.
-This is useful when you have lots of combinations of technologies across your organization, and you want an SDM that can figure out what to do on all of the projects.

 Learn more about the high-level concepts in [Architecture](architecture.md).